Chemistry Department Scholarships

 There are several departmental scholarships available to chemistry majors who attend West Chester University.
 These scholarships are in addition to other scholarships that are offered university wide.
 For a full list of scholarships and awards see Scholarships and Awards in the Undergraduate Catalog.

 Some of these departmental scholarships are for students that have already made some progress towards their degree (Reynolds and Challen), and others are specifically for incoming freshmen (Bravo and Magnuson).
+Most chemistry scholarships require students to be at least sophomores.
+Complete the application at the link below to apply for scholarships housed within the Chemistry Department for the 2022-23 academic year.
+The answers you provide along with the information on file with West Chester University will be matched with available scholarship funds.

 Students normally apply for the Reynolds Scholarship and the Challen Scholarships in the fall semester.
-For application forms and specific information about the scholarships offered in Fall 2020, please use these links:

 The John R. and Laurie S. Townsend Chemistry Scholarship (since 2018)